-For sending a command to the card, user must load the command index (1 Byte) and argument (4 Bytes) in the command transmit FIFO using the MMCMD register.
-Before starting transmission by setting and clearing the CMDEN bit in MMCON1 register, user must first configure:
+To send a command to the card, the user must load the command index (1 byte) and argument (4 Bytes) in the command transmit FIFO using the MMCMD register.
+Before starting transmission by setting and clearing the CMDEN bit in MMCON1 register, the user must first configure:

-- RESPEN bit in MMCON1 register to indicate whether a response is expected or not. - RFMT bit in MMCON0 register to indicate the response size expected.

-CRCDIS bit in MMCON0 register to indicate whether the CRC7 included in the response will be computed or not.
-In order to avoid CRC error, CRCDIS may be set for response that do not include CRC7.
+- RESPEN bit in MMCON1 register to indicate whether a response is expected or not. - RFMT bit in MMCON0 register to indicate the response size expected. - CRCDIS bit in MMCON0 register to indicate whether the CRC7 included in the response will be computed or not.
+In order to avoid CRC error, CRCDIS may be set for responses that do not include CRC7.

-Figure 16-14 summarizes the command transmission flow.
+Figure 16-13 summarizes the command transmission flow.

 As soon as command transmission is enabled, the CFLCK flag in MMSTA is set indicating that write to the FIFO is locked.
-This mechanism is implemented to avoid command overrun.
+This mechanism is implemented to avoid command over-run.

-The end of the command transmission is signalled to you by the EOCI flag in MMINT register becoming set.
-This flag may generate an MMC interrupt request as detailed in Section "Interrupt", page 123.
+The end of the command transmission is signalled by the EOCI flag in MMINT register becoming set.
+This flag may generate an MMC interrupt request as detailed in Section "Interrupt", page 96.
 The end of the command transmission also resets the CFLCK flag.

-User may abort command loading by setting and clearing the CTPTR bit in MMCON0 register which resets the write pointer to the transmit FIFO.
+The user may abort command loading by setting and clearing the CTPTR bit in MMCON0 register which resets the write pointer to the transmit FIFO.